secar600/secar-documents/source/diagnostics.rst

 Viewers are controlled from the Diagnostics tab and can be moved in and out using the corresponding buttons.
 They are named with a "VD" in it, for example :code:`SCR_BTS34:VD_D1783`.
 To move the viewers in and out, you may need to click on "Ignore" or "Override" check buttons before being able to move the viewers.

 To turn ON/OFF the cameras, click on the associated "Settings" button.
 Then, click on the "Start" button to start acquisition.
 The red indicator should then turn green.
 The "Details Menu" brings up a new page where many viewer settings can be adjusted (see :numref:`Viewer_Details`).
 The important parameters to set properly are gain, exposure time, and acquire period.
+Good choices are 30-50,

 .. _Viewer_Details:
 .. figure:: Figures/Viewer_Details.jpeg